sandeep-git555/Query_engine/ReadMe.md

 Data Insertion into Qdrant:

 The DataFrame length is calculated, and a loop is set up to insert the data into the Qdrant collection in batches of 100.
-Within the loop, for each batch, a smaller DataFrame mini_dataset_df is created with the current slice of the main DataFrame.
+Within the loop, for each batch, a smaller DataFrame 'mini_dataset_df' is created with the current slice of the main DataFrame.
-The client.upsert method is called to insert the points into the "Products" collection.
-Each point represents a product, with its various attributes (like 'product', 'category', etc.) and their respective embeddings.Each point also includes a payload, which is a dictionary with the product's index and name.
+The 'client.upsert' method is called to insert the points into the "Products" collection.
+Each point represents a product, with its various attributes (like 'product', 'category', etc.) and their respective embeddings.
+Each point also includes a payload, which is a dictionary with the product's index and name.
 Once the loop has finished processing all batches, a completion message is printed.

-This script essentially reads product information from a CSV, creates vector embeddings for the textual data, and then inserts these embeddings into a Qdrant collection for later retrieval and similarity searching.
+It essentially reads product information from a CSV, creates vector embeddings for the textual data, and then inserts these embeddings into a Qdrant collection for later retrieval and similarity searching.
 This is useful for building a semantic search engine where users can query products based on textual similarity rather than exact matches.

 Output Embedded Data: After embedding, the DataFrame is saved back to a new CSV file named 'output.csv'.
 Google drive Link to output.csv file. "https://drive.google.com/file/d/100fBR07VV51jkJ0Ez6yvzRA0TQBrPiKa/view?usp=sharing"